-- If the request is approved, you can proceed to e-file your request and make payment at the Supreme Court Service Hub, located at Level 1 of the Supreme Court Building. - If the request is rejected, no payment will be required.
+- If the request is approved, you can proceed to e-file your request and make payment at the CrimsonLogic Service Bureau, located at Level 1 within the Supreme Court building. - If the request is rejected, no payment will be required.

 Upon successful e-filing, if you have indicated that you wish to conduct the inspection online and have provided your mobile number and email address at the time of filing, you will receive an authentication token (via SMS) and a hyperlink (via email) after your approved request has been processed.
-You can then access the documents online without having to attend physically at the LawNet documents online without having to attend physically at the LawNet Service Bureau located at the Supreme Court Service Hub to inspect the documents.
+You can then access the documents online without having to attend physically at the CrimsonLogic Service Bureau to inspect the documents.

-If you do not wish to inspect the documents online, you can attend physically at the LawNet Service Bureau to inspect the documents.
+If you do not wish to inspect the documents online, you can attend physically at the CrimsonLogic Service Bureau to inspect the documents.

-For non-electronic case files\
+For non-electronic case files

-Complete and submit the appropriate online request form together with a copy of your Ministry of Communications and Information (MCI) press accreditation card:
+Complete and submit the appropriate online request form together with a copy of your Ministry of Digital Development and Information (MDDI) press accreditation card:

-- \ Requestors who have a Singpass account - \ Requestors who do not have a Singpass account
+- Requestors who have a Singpass account - Requestors who do not have a Singpass account